Dark Mode Light Mode

 It’s hard to capture the true size of this massive chandelier in a photo.

-The floor is covered with the famous Sultan Qaboos Grand Mosque carpet, that is 70 x 60 meters, making it one of the largest in the world.
+The floor is covered with the famous Sultan Qaboos Grand Mosque carpet, which is 70 x 60 meters and one of the largest in the world.

 The mosque is a place to pray, but it also has a library, a lecture hall, and an Islamic museum with rare books, ancient artifacts, and Islamic art.